This section of PALawHelp.org has information and resources about issues relating to Tenants Rights

 Landlord Tenant Handbook

-Detailed information about renting a residence from a landlord from North Penn Legal Services (NPLS).
+Detailed information about renting a residence from North Penn Legal Services (NPLS).
 Fair housing (housing discrimination) information is included throughout the entire handbook.
 There is a Lehigh Valley Edition and a Northeast PA Edition.
-NPLS revised the Landlord-Tenant Handbook in December 2019.
+NPLS updated the Landlord-Tenant Handbook in July 2025.

 Left Behind Items?
 How to Get Back Your Belongings After Being Evicted or Moving Out